 After checking out, we were rated by our host.
 However, we could only see the rating after leaving our own rating.
 It was good on both ends.

 We were pleasantly surprised by the luxurious accommodation and our first Airbnb experience .
 Apart from the minor problem of finding the apartment once we were in the correct street, it was all good.
 The portal was easy to use and all misconceptions were dispelled.
 It is definitely something we would do again, although I would still not choose a place to share.

-If you would like to experience Airbnb, click here to get R600 off your first stay of R1100 (or more).
+If you would like to experience Airbnb, click here to get R600 off your first stay of R1100 or more (or the international equivalent).

 Have you had an Airbnb experience ?
 Let me know what it was like – good or bad.